HermanL02/WarwickUniversity-Notes/CS915 Revision.md

 2. Why H(k, m) is not secure?
 3. HMAC, timing attack是什么?
 ### Key agreement
 1. Understand how Diffie Hellman works.
+Why  it is secure for act
-2. How Merkle Puzzle works.
+2. How Merkle Puzzle works and the complexities
+3.